codihuston/ustrending/docs/development.md

 ### Starting the Project

 1. In order to begin, we must set up [ingress-nginx](https://kubernetes.github.io/ingress-nginx/).
-It is possible that you may already have one enabled on your machine.
+It is possible that you may already have a traffic controller enabled in your local Kubernetes cluster.
 If that is the case, you may skip this setup.
 Otherwise, use the provided `ingress-nginx-example.yml` file as such:

     ```cmd
     # to init / update